Čekaluša street

-Čekaluša street is one of the main streets in Sarajevo, located in the municipalities of Centar.
+Čekaluša street is one of the main streets in Sarajevo, the capital of Bosnia and Herzegovina.
+The street is located in the municipality of Centar.

-Part of the Čekaluša street, between Mejtaš and Džidžikovac streets, is inscribed by KONS onto the List of National monument of Bosnia and Herzegovina, on the 20 June 2016.
+Part of the Čekaluša street, between Mejtaš and Džidžikovac streets, was inscribed by the Commission to Preserve National Monuments onto the list of National Monuments of Bosnia and Herzegovina, on 20 June 2016.

 Significant buildings

 A significant buildings and institutions located in this street are as follows: